chrispersico/Data_Science_Master_Degree/README.md

 # Master's Degree Projects
-Collection of projects carried out during the master's degree and evaluated for examination purposes.
+Collection of projects carried out during the Master's Degree and evaluated for examination purposes.

 Each folder will correspond to an exam and will contain codes, presentations and reports (where required).